AlbaneCM/Classification-Modeling-Tanzanian-Wells/README.md

 ### 4. b.
 Data transformation & cleaning

-In this section, missing values were handled, unnecessary columns were removed based on context and to avoid duplicates.
-Categorized features were further grouped following research and finally transformed through one-hot encoding.
+In this section, the following was handled:
+1. Missing values were verified and handled
+2. Unnecessary columns were removed
+3. Transformed the classification into a binary one - which partly addressed the dataset imbalance
+4. Converted other binary columns
+5. Categorized features with too many details
+6. One-Hot Encoded Categorical Variables
+7. Grouped Numeric and Encoded Categorical Features

-An initial exploration was done by visualizing box plots of a set of columns, which led to the conclusion that scaling would be required.
+And finally initially explored the data by visualizing box plots of a set of columns, which led to the conclusion that scaling would be required.

 The below  columns were removed for the following reasons:

   1. Irrelevant for predictions (i.e. date the row was entered, waterpoint name)
   2. Contains similar information as another column (i.e. extraction_type, water_quality)
   3. Contains information which would require additional conversion (i.e. region_code, district_code)

 * `id`: the identification number assigned to the water well
 * `date_recorded`: The date the row was entered